The information in this article is up to date for tax year 2022 (returns filed in 2023).

 A W-2 and a 1099 are two very different tax forms, but they basically do the same thing: Both forms show how much money you’ve earned for work you’ve done during the year.
 Your employment type will determine which form you’ll receive at tax time.

-If you work at a salaried or hourly job as a regular employee, you will receive a Form W-2.
-This form stands for “Wage and Tax Statement”.
-Your employer will send a copy to you and one to the IRS to report your wages and the total tax withheld from those wages.
+When you work at a salaried or hourly job as a regular employee, you will receive a Form W-2, Wage and Tax Statement.
+Your employer should send one copy of the form to you and one to the IRS, reporting your wages and total tax withheld from those wages.

-An employee receives a W-2 and a contractor receives a 1099.
 There are three determining factors listed by the IRS to decide whether you are an employee or a contractor.

 - Behavioral Control: Does your employer control how you do your job?

 - Financial Control: Does your employer pay for the tools needed to perform your job?
 Do they reimburse your job-related expenses?

 - Type of Relationship: Do you have a written contract with your employer?
 Do you receive benefits?
 Is your contract longer than one project?